vfg-95/the-sauce/README.md

 - The user wants the site to be phone friendly

 ### Target Audience
-- Younger people & students - but still suitable/accessable for any age if they are new to cooking
+- Younger people & students - but still suitable/accessible for any age if they are new to cooking
 - People who have not yet discovered their passion for food & cooking
 - People with a care for sustainability in their lives

 ## Features

 ### Navigation Bar
 - The navigation bar immediately gives the user the option to navigate to the most important part of the site (recipes) as well as the commonly found links to contact, about as well as home.
-These are clear and easily tapable for phone users
+These are clear and easily tappable for phone users
 - This meets the 1st 3rd & 6th user stories

 <img src="./assets/screenshots/navbar.png">